Catching Mice The Humane Way: How To Set A Mouse Trap

 - Grease trails along walls

-Place your trap along these paths, especially near walls or dark corners where mice feel safe.
+Place your live trap for mice along these paths, especially near walls or dark corners where mice feel safe.

 2. Choose The Right Bait